567falk-png/sumo/docs/web/docs/Tutorials/OSMWebWizard.md

 For example, one can only choose motorways, primary, secondary and tertiary to simulate major traffic.
-This impacts the file size of the OSM map data.
+This reduces the size and complexity of the generated SUMO network.

 By default, all road types are checked which implies downloading and rendering all roads.
-Unchecking the "Add Polygon" checkbox in the Demand Generation section disables downloading and rendering non-road objects like buildings, waterways, etc. resulting in a smaller file size.
+Unchecking the "Add Polygon" checkbox in the Network Generation section disables importing and rendering non-road objects like buildings, waterways, etc. resulting in a smaller file size.

 # Generating and Running the scenario